valkey-io/valkey-doc/commands/client-unblock.md

 by sending `CLIENT UNBLOCK` in the control connection.
 The blocking command will return and can be finally reissued.

-This example shows the application in the context of Redis streams, however the pattern is a general one and can be applied to other cases.
+This example shows the application in the context of streams, however the pattern is a general one and can be applied to other cases.

 @examples